Guardiola happy with Mahrez despite loss

-An undermanned City kicked off its pre-season with a 1-0 loss against German side Dortmund at Soldier Field in Chicago on Saturday (NZST).
+An undermanned City kicked off its pre-season with a 1-0 loss against German side Dortmund at Soldier Field in Chicago on Saturday (AEST).

 Club-record signing Riyad Mahrez made his City debut in the absence of stars like Kevin De Bruyne, Raheem Sterling, David Silva, Vincent Kompany, Bernardo Silva, Sergio Aguero and Gabriel Jesus.

-Youngsters Brahim Diaz, Douglas Luiz and Luke Bolton also impressed Guardiola in the United States, where City will next face Premier League rival Liverpool in New Jersey on Thursday (NZST).
+Youngsters Brahim Diaz, Douglas Luiz and Luke Bolton also impressed Guardiola in the United States, where City will next face Premier League rival Liverpool in New Jersey on Thursday (AEST).

 "Of course, we prefer to win the game but we know what is going to happen in pre-season," Guardiola said.
 "We had just one week or ten days together, most of the team played together for the first time.